dndubins/28BYJ-48/README.md

-# 28BYJ-48 library for 28BYJ-48 DC stepper motor with ULN2003 stepper motor driver
+# 28BYJ-48 library for 28BYJ-48 stepper motor with ULN2003 stepper motor driver

 This is a simple stepper motor library for the 28BYJ-48 5V or 12V stepper motor, driven by the ULN2003 controller.